You Deserve to Be Free. Take Your Power Back! I Will Show You Exactly How to Do It. ~ Taylor Tagg

 What is Forgiveness?

 Forgiveness is a natural process of letting go of an emotion that allows our lives to flow in harmony with Life.
 We get stuck when we hold onto something energetically.
-The act of forgiveness opens us up to experience greater unconditional love in our relationships and interactions with others.
+The act of forgiveness opens us up to experience greater unconditional love in our relationships, in our interactions with others, and brings us closer to God.
 It frees us.
-Forgiveness is a universal spiritual practice that keeps us physically, mentally, emotionally, and energetically healthy.
-Forgiveness provides peace and promotes a sense of personal success from within.
+Forgiveness is a loving, spiritual discipline that keeps us physically, mentally, emotionally healthy.
+Forgiveness provides peace and promotes a sense of personal success from the inside out.

-To Forgive is to cancel any expectation, condition, or demand that one holds on to that prevents the free flow of unconditional love between yourself and another being.
+To Forgive is to cancel any expectation, condition, or demand that one holds on to that prevents the free flow of unconditional love between yourself, another being, and to our God.
 Forgiveness is for your benefit and no one else.
-It provides you the opportunity to move forward with vigor and happiness.
-Forgiveness is the most valuable tool you can use for your own wellbeing.
+It provides you the opportunity to move forward with a renewed sense of vigor and happiness.
+Forgiveness is the most valuable tool you can use for your own well being.

 FAQ - Q: If I forgive, does that release anyone else from their actions?
 A: No, forgiveness is for your benefit only.
 You don’t release anyone else from their actions, you release you from what you are holding.